Drafts, New Ideas, & Resistance

 New story ideas are exciting, like a second date, possibility without the tedium of attention or work.
 Sledgehammer ideas are gifts from the gods.
 They make the hero vulnerable, the villain likable, and the plot twists windy as a country road.

 When’s the last time you dug under an idea to ask why this idea, now?
 If you are in the midst of a writing project, that you have committed to like marriage and a new idea pops up, resist the temptation.
-I know from sad experience I have to return to my steady title waiting for my return.
-I must pocket my sexy new idea for another time, the right and fulfill my commitment to write to finish.
+I know from sad experience.
+I must return to my current steady title .
+I must pocket my sexy new idea for another time, t and fulfill my commitment to write to finish.

 Have you read Stephen Pressfield’s The War of Art?
 If no, read it.
 If you’re not writing, if you claim to be blocked, if you think you’re writing is crap, or you don’t have the right inspiration — stop talking or actually listening to your corseted internal editor.
 READ IT NOW.